caiks/WBOT02/README.md

 The colouring of the *model* in the position map is different from *model* 52, but these two *models* are certainly more similar to each other than they are to *model* 36, so clearly the extra constraints are important for the Film Noir fixed *valency* experiments.

-We can also see this if we browse the two *models* at the root with the added configuration `"length_maximum" : 1` in `actor002` we can see that the initial randomness has produced somewhat different outcomes.
+We can also see this if we browse the two *models* at the root with the added configuration `"length_maximum" : 1` in `actor002` - the initial randomness has produced somewhat different outcomes.
 In *model* 52, there are three *on-diagonal* siblings -

 ![actor002_model052_Film_Noir_001](images/actor002_model052_Film_Noir_001.png)